myint/perceptualdiff/README.txt

 Scott Corley, for png file IO code
 Tobias Sauerwein, for make install, package_source Cmake configuration Cairo Team for bugfixes
+Jim Tilander, Rewrote the IO to use FreeImage.

 Version History

 1.0   - Initial distribution
-1.0.1 - Fixed off by one convolution error and libpng interface to 1.2.8
+1.0.1 - Fixed off by one convolution error and libpng interface to 1.2.8 1.0.2 - [jt] Converted the loading and saving routines to use FreeImage